 Many other families in Pennsylvania and across other fracking regions now have freshwater shipped to their homes because they have no other option.
 Trying to sell a house is difficult, but selling a house located on a contaminated water supply is near impossible.

 The relationship between fracking and earthquakes has been speculated for years, but we have only recently found solid, scientific evidence that there is in fact a link.
 In the past year, Oklahoma has experienced more earthquakes than California, and for those of you who aren’t geology buffs, there are no major fault lines in Oklahoma that should cause this sort of seismic activity.
 In Ohio, a reported 77 minor earthquakes occurred over the course of ONE month and the trends across the U.S. point to similarly shocking levels of seismic activity.

 Scientists posit that the process of fracking in areas that have pre-existing, minor faults can exasperate movement.
 Considering the fact that fracking involves setting off a series of mini-explosions, then injecting millions of gallons of fluid into the earth, we can see how this might happen.
 In the throws of the natural gas rush, geological assessments are not given the time nor consideration they deserve.
 As a result, communities across the U.S. are now faced with the damages associated with earthquakes – on top of many other concerns.
 But doesn’t the old saying go: Frack now, worry later?

-Extraction and processing of natural gas creates an enormous amount of air pollution as well.
+The extraction and processing of natural gas create an enormous amount of air pollution as well.
 Fracking operations are responsible for the release of airborne toxins such as volatile organic compounds (VOCs) and nitrogen oxide that cause smog.

 In Forth Worth, Texas, one of the nation’s leading natural gas producers, the chemical emissions from natural gas processing are equal to the total emissions from cars and trucks in the city.
 Levels of ozone (smog) near rural fracking sites have been higher than those recorded in Los Angeles on its worst days.